Larry Elder: Political views

-Elder holds conservative and right-wing views.
+Elder holds conservative stances, as well as right-wing views.
 Elder is a registered Republican; in 2021, he stated that he had voted for the Republican candidate in every presidential election since 1980 after voting for Democrat Jimmy Carter in 1976.
 Elder labels himself a "small-l libertarian" as opposed to a member of the Libertarian Party.
+He has summed up his political philosophy as “I believe that a government that governs less governs best.”

-He is an ardent supporter of former President Donald Trump, frequently praising him on Twitter.
+He is an ardent supporter of president Donald Trump, frequently praising him on Twitter.
 He was an early supporter of Trump's 2016 candidacy for president.
 In 2019, speaking to an audience about the election of Trump, Elder said, "It was a miracle.
 He is almost God-sent."
-After Joe Biden won the 2020 presidential election and Donald Trump made false claims of fraud while refusing to concede, Elder said that he did not believe that Biden won the 2020 election fairly.
-Elder has argued that it is unfair to blame Trump for the January 6, 2021 attack on the Capitol by a pro-Trump mob.
-Elder opposed tariffs imposed by Trump and Trump's decision to draw down U.S. troops from Afghanistan.
+After Joe Biden won the 2020 presidential election and Donald Trump made claims of fraud while refusing to concede, Elder said that he did not believe that Biden won the 2020 election fairly.
+Elder has argued that it is unfair to blame Trump for the January 6 U.S. Capitol attack by a pro-Trump mob.
+Elder opposed the first tariffs imposed by Trump and Trump's decision to draw down U.S. troops from Afghanistan.
 The Sacramento Bee pointed out his ties to The Epoch Times, a newspaper considered to be far-right, which is published by the Falun Gong movement.

 Economic issues

 In his 2000 book, The Ten Things You Can't Say In America, Elder laid out a 10-point plan to "save America".
 He called for abolishing the Internal Revenue Service, creating a national sales tax, reducing government by 80%, ending welfare and entitlements, abolishing the minimum wage, and eliminating corporate taxes.

-Elder opposes minimum wage laws, arguing that "The ideal minimum wage is $0.00."
+Elder opposes minimum wage laws arguing, "The ideal minimum wage is $0.00."
 He opposes universal basic income.
 Elder opposes California's unpaid family leave law.
-In his 2020 film Uncle Tom: An Oral History of the American Black Conservative, Elder criticizes the War on Poverty.
+In his 2020 film Uncle Tom: An Oral History of the American Black Conservative, Elder criticizes the war on poverty.

 On a CNN Crossfire segment in 2013 along with New Jersey Governor Chris Christie, Elder criticized Christie for accepting the "architecture of the welfare state" and claimed that "government took almost 50 percent of the American people's money" through mandates, a claim he supported by referring to an analysis by the conservative advocacy group Americans for Tax Reform.
 PolitiFact rated his claim "Mostly False".

 Elder has been critical of public-sector labor unions, especially the California Teachers Association.
-He contends that some 15,000 California teachers are "incompetent" and previously proposed that thousands of teachers in the state be fired.
+He contends that some 15,000 California teachers are "incompetent", and previously proposed that thousands of teachers in the state be fired.
 He later said that he favored more charter schools and private schools instead.
+Elder proposes to cap government spending at 10 percent of U.S. gross domestic product, while preventing the sitting president and all members of Congress from running for re-election in the next cycle if the spending cap is exceeded.